 Not all corals are used in jewellery, in fact only a very limited number of species have been used as gem materials.
-The majority of living corals live in coral reefs at shallow depths of a few meters and the corals used in jewellery, hence called “precious corals” live in much greater depths and in different marine ecosystems that the reef corals.
+A significant number of (delete majority) of living corals live in coral reefs at shallow depths of a few meters and the corals used in jewellery, hence called “precious corals” are harvested in much greater depths and in different marine ecosystems that the reef corals.
+There are more than 3300 species of deep sea corals, some at depths of 6000 meters, but the vast majority is not used in jewellery.
 From the circa 7300 species of corals, less than 10 are considered precious corals and used in jewellery (less than 0,2%) and these all belong to the Corallidae family, e.g. genus Corallium, Hemicorallium and Pleurocorallium.

 One major difference between precious corals and most reef building corals lies on the depth where they occur and can be harvested.
 Common corals in coral reefs live in shallow waters whereas precious corals live in greater depths and are harvested bellow 50 meters, up to 2000 meters deep.
 It is important, therefore, to understand and to properly convey that the corals used in the jewellery industry, here mentioned as precious corals, are not the same as the corals in coral reefs, that have no use in jewellery.
 Climate changes are being particularly threatening to the reef building corals and a great concern of biodiversity and environmental organisations, deserving the utmost attention of the world population.

 As a collective term, “coral” has been used to describe most of the cnidarians of the Anthozoa class.
-The recent media exposure of the endangered corals in the great reef barrier and elsewhere (e.g. Florida) have introduced a negative impact on the word coral.
-Attending on the afore mentioned differences, a clarification was needed to set the facts straight in separating both ecological realities, notwithstanding the fact that CITES, environmental organizations and several governments have taken steps to minimize the impact of precious coral harvesting and promote its sustainability for the future. it is, therefore, imperative that the corals used in jewellery are termed “precious corals”, as suggested by the CIBJO - The World Jewellery Confederation.
+The recent media exposure of the endangered corals in the great reef barrier and elsewhere (e.g. Florida) have introduced a negative impact on the word coral as a product.
+Attending on the afore mentioned differences, a clarification was needed in separating both ecological realities, notwithstanding the fact that CITES, environmental organizations and several governments have taken steps to minimize the impact of precious coral harvesting and promote its sustainability for the future. it is, therefore, imperative that the corals used in jewellery are termed “precious corals”, as suggested by the CIBJO - The World Jewellery Confederation.

 Note: In some instances, the expression “semi-precious” corals is seen.
 The current gem and jewellery trade nomenclature does not recognise the term “semi-precious” for corals or for any other gem material.